w3c/secure-payment-confirmation/bbk-requirements.md

 * Once the user agent has associated a BBK with a [BBK binding](#bbk-binding), the user agent should use that BBK whenever the relevant passkey is used with SPC authentication on this device.

-* At SPC authentication time, the client data will be signed by the passkey and the associated BBK.
+* At both SPC registration and authentication time, the client data will be signed by the passkey and the associated BBK.

 * To link the BBK to the passkey cryptographically, when the user agent does provide a BBK signature, the BBK public key must be added in the client data.